 The InterContinental Dubai Marina has a Club InterContinental executive lounge which is one of our favourite brands of club lounge.
 Just take a look at our review of the Club InterContinental in London!

 The Marina lounge doesn’t match up to the London lounge but is still great and both InterContinental club lounges also feature in our best hotel club lounges in Dubai.
 T. Afternoon tea and happy hour have a good selection of nicely presented dishes with a good selection of alcohol during happy hour.
 There is a very nice and attentive service but no champagne and a prosecco offered instead.

 At the InterContinental Festival City, the club lounge is nothing short of excellent and is located on the 26th floor, split into five large sections with seating for about 20-25 people in each.
 The Club offers the following food services:

 The lounge staff at both InterContinentals are friendly, polite, very professional, and recognize regular guests as “usual guests”.
-The lounge at the InterContinental Festival City has a similar in look to the club lounge of the JW Marriott Marquis Dubai and takes up all the crescent side of the 26th floor.
+The lounge at the InterContinental Festival City has a similar look to the JW Marriott Marquis Dubai club lounge and takes up all the crescent side of the 26th floor.
 Food offerings are great in the morning and evening.

 The afternoon tea is slightly disappointing.
 If you’re used to a layered tray of afternoon tea goodies along with a buffet, you will not get this here.
 You get a small basket of sandwiches and cakes.

-Cocktail hour food is limited to tasters of hot savory food, aiming to showcase or upsell the restaurants within the hotel.
-It offers you a taste, to help you choose where to dine in the evenings.
-Complimentary free-flowing Moet is reported at the InterContinental Festival City along with other alcoholic drinks including an extensive wine offering (at both hotels).
+Cocktail hour food is limited to tasters of hot savory food, aiming to showcase or upsell the hotel’s restaurants.
+It offers you a taste to help you choose where to dine in the evenings.
+Complimentary free-flowing Moet is reported at the InterContinental Festival City along with other alcoholic drinks, including an extensive wine offering (at both hotels).

 Strangely, no dress code is enforced at either InterContinental hotel.
 Guests can turn up to the lounge in slippers and swimming trunks and are still let in.